rebase-energy/awesome-weather-models/README_no_table.md

 <!-- table_placeholder -->

 ## How to Contribute?
 Contributions are much welcome!
+Make a PR or issue and we will incorporate it.
+Contributions could for example be:

 * Add a model to the list
 * Update categorization and links
 * Feedback on categorization/structure to make it more useful

-Feel free to make a PR or issue and we will incorporate it.

-For making PRs, here is how to make changes to the repo:
+When making a PR, follow the these steps to make sure your contribution is consistent with this repo structure:

 1) All updates/changes should be done to the following files:
 * [`data_ai_models.json`](https://github.com/rebase-energy/awesome-weather-models/blob/main/data_ai_models.json) for updates/changes to model categorization.